As or When?

-At our practice group meeting on Monday we focussed on the syntax of Clean Language and in particular, the use of 'as' and 'when'.
+At a recent practice group, we focussed on the syntax of Clean Language and in particular, the use of ‘as’ and ‘when’.

 There are three parts to a Clean Language question.
 First of all, we acknowledge what the other person has said by repeating some, or all, of their words, prefaced by the word ‘and’.
 Secondly, we pick out a word, phrase or gesture to direct their attention to and do so by saying, “And when… [client’s word(s)]” or “And as… [client’s word(s)]”.
 Finally we ask a clean question.

 So what determines when to use ‘as’ and when to use ‘when’?
 Could we formulate some rules or guidelines about when to use each one?
 That was the question we set ourselves, and in order to explore this question, we split into groups and worked with each other, asking questions and experimenting with ‘as’ and ‘when’ to see which worked best for the client in which context.
 As we’re much more practised in using ‘when’, most of our attention was on ‘as’.
 Here’s what we came up with…

 - for ‘stopping time’ and having the client focus on a particular moment in time